Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

 Needless to say, the formalism becomes prohibitively difficult to apply at very high post-Newtonian approximations.
-Some post-Newtonian order being given, we must first compute the relevant relativistic corrections to the pseudo stress-energy-tensor $\overline{\tau}^{\alpha\beta}$; this necessitates solving the field equations inside the matter, which we shall investigate in the next section ~\ref{sec:intPN}.
-Then $\overline{\tau}^{\alpha\beta}$ is to be inserted into the source moments~\eqref{sourcemoments} and \eqref{gaugemoments}, where the formula~\eqref{intdeltaexp} permits expressing all the terms up to that post-Newtonian order by means of more tractable integrals extending over ${\mathbb{R}}^3$.
-Given a specific model for the matter source we then have to find a way to compute all these spatial integrals; this is done in Section~\ref{sec:binarymoments} for the case of point-mass binaries.
-Next, we must substitute the source multipole moments into the linearized metric~\eqref{hk1}\,--\,\eqref{phi1expr}, and iterate them until all the necessary multipole interactions taking place in the radiative moments $\mathrm{U}_L$ and $\mathrm{V}_L$ are under control.
-In fact, we have already worked out these multipole interactions for general sources in Section~\ref{sec:radsource} up to the 3PN order in the full waveform, and 3.5PN order for the dominant $(2,2)$ mode.
+Some PN order being given, we must first compute the relevant relativistic corrections to the pseudo stress-energy-tensor $\overline{\tau}^{\alpha\beta}$; this necessitates solving the field equations inside the matter source, which we shall investigate in the next Sect.~\ref{sec:intPN}.
+Then $\overline{\tau}^{\alpha\beta}$ is to be inserted into the source moments \eqref{sourcemoments} and \eqref{gaugemoments}, where the formula \eqref{intdeltaexp} permits expressing all the terms up to that post-Newtonian order by means of more tractable integrals extending over ${\mathbb{R}}^3$.
+Given a specific model for the matter source we then have to find a way to compute all these spatial integrals; this is done in Sect.~\ref{sec:binarymoments} for the case of point-mass binaries.
+Next, we must substitute the source multipole moments into the linearized metric \eqref{hk1}--\eqref{phi1expr}, and iterate them until all the necessary multipole interactions taking place in the radiative moments $\dU_L$ and $\dV_L$ are under control.
+We shall work out these multipole interactions for general sources in Sect.~\ref{sec:radcanonical} up to the 4.5PN order for the flux of circular orbits, and 4PN order for the dominant gravitational-wave $(2,2)$ mode.
 Only at this point does one have the physical radiation field at infinity, from which we can build the templates for the detection and analysis of gravitational waves.
 We advocate here that the complexity of the formalism simply reflects the complexity of the Einstein field equations.
-It is probably impossible to devise a different formalism, valid for general sources devoid of symmetries, that would be substantially simpler.
+It is probably impossible to devise a different formalism, valid for general sources \textit{a priori} devoid of symmetries, that would be substantially simpler.

-\section{Interior Field of a Post-Newtonian Source}
+\subsection{Interior field of a post-Newtonian source}